-National Conditions
+National conditions

 The 2020 Act sets out two conditions which apply to pavement licences which are granted or deemed to be granted these are: a no-obstruction condition and a smoke free seating condition.
-These apply only to licences granted under the Business and Planning Act 2020.
+These apply only to licences granted under the Business and Planning Act 2020, not existing licences permitted under Part 7A of the Highways Act 1980, or other relevant legislation.